sueszli/vector-database-benchmark/README.md

-# 💾🧪👨🏻‍🔬 benchmarking vector databases

-read the full report at: https://github.com/sueszli/vector-database-benchmark/blob/main/docs/report.pdf

-selected databases:
+check out our vector database benchmark results in the [README.pdf](./README.pdf).

+we benchmarked:

 - ChromaDB
 - MilvusDB